keerthanarao02/keerthanarao02/README.md

 - 👋 Hi, I’m @keerthanarao02
-- 👀 I’m interested in software testing and coding
+- 👀 I’m interested in software coding
-- 🌱 I’m currently learning Java and algorithms in java
+- 🌱 I’m currently learning deep learning
-- 💞️ I’m looking to collaborate on companies looking for testing group
+- 💞️ I’m looking to collaborate on companies looking for backend developer
 - 📫 How to reach me keerthideep0206@outlook.com

 <!---